Våge, Tysnes

-Våge is the largest village in Tysnes municipality in Vestland county, Norway.
-The village is located on the northern shore of the island of Tysnesøya, about 4 km north of the municipal centre of Uggdal.
+Våge is the largest village in Tysnes Municipality in Vestland county, Norway.
+The village is located on the northern shore of the island of Tysnesøya, about 4 km north of the village of Uggdalseidet.
 The village is the site of Tysnes Church.
 The village has a ferry quay that has regular connections to Haljem on the mainland in Bjørnafjorden Municipality on the other side of the Bjørnafjorden.

-The 1.06 km2 village has a population (2019) of 786 and a population density of 742 PD/km2.
+The 1.05 km2 village has a population (2025) of 893 and a population density of 850 PD/km2.